hci-a-if-its-2019/assignment-3-rahadiankp/README.md

 > their skill level in using the system, and your reasons choosing them.
 > The description should NOT contain any personally identifiable information.

 #### a.
-Description of Participant 1
+Description of Participant 1 (From Previous Assignment)
- - The Quick
- - Brown Fox
- - Jumps Over
- - The Lazy Dog
+ - Student of Physics Engineering Department of ITS
+ - Has several achievements during his study in ITS
+ - Has not made any updates in SKEM ITS portal (no achievements has been submitted)
+ - Minor experince with the SKEM Portal

 #### b.
 Description of Participant 2
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+ - Student of Information System Department of ITS
+ - Proficient in operating computer
+ - Has not made any updates in SKEM ITS portal (no achievements has been submitted)
+ - Has no experience in using the SKEM Portal but claims to knowing the Integra's UI pretty well

 ### 2. Evaluation Script
 > Write the questions you ask and the instructions you use to direct the participants on what to do.